 Patients with epilepsy have a mortality rate significantly higher than that of the general population.
-And seizures can sometimes be fatal for a variety of reasons.
+Seizures can sometimes be fatal for a variety of reasons.
 It is important to take appropriate precautions to make sure that your child with Dravet syndrome (DS) is safe.
-Children and adults with DS are at an increased risk for entering into dangerous situations.
-They may not have the ability to sense danger and will frequently wander off from their home or school, placing themselves into potentially dangerous situations if not properly supervised.
-Most children with Dravet may not be able to articulate their name, address and phone number.
+Children and adults with DS may not have the ability to sense danger and may wander off from their home or school, placing themselves at an increased risk of entering into potentially dangerous situations if not properly supervised.
+Most children with DS may not be able to articulate their name, address and phone number.
 It is important to be prepared and know your child’s abilities and limitations.
 Make sure to think about these potential issues ahead of time to keep your child safe.
-Safety suggestions include:

 - Be aware that children with DS will often elope, placing themselves in unsupervised, potentially dangerous situations.